Grayson, Saskatchewan: Economy

 Like many small Saskatchewan communities, Grayson was built along a railway which no longer exists.
-It no longer has a grain elevator, but a few unique businesses and its proximity to Melville allow it to prosper, particularly a meat plant (source of the famous 'Grayson Sausage').
+It no longer has a grain elevator, but a few unique businesses and its proximity to Melville allow it to prosper, particularly the meat plant at Ottenbreit's Meats (source of the famous 'Grayson Sausage').

 Grayson also possesses a post office, modern grocery/cafe, hardware store, plumbers, tavern, elementary school, village and Rural Municipality offices, business services and computer technical services.
-There is also a dance hall, a seniors centre, and apartments for rent.
-Until 2017, when the Saskatchewan Transportation Company was discontinued, it had a bus drop-off and pickup.
+There is also a dance hall, and a seniors centre.